 - How long we use your information for

 - How to exercise them

 You can see this information in our general privacy notice on our web site or you can ask us for a copy of this information.

 What we use your personal information for

-We use your personal information primarily to manage NCC’s Adult Learning including:
+We use your personal information primarily to manage the County Council’s Adult Learning Service including:

 - Enrolling learners on to courses

 - Providing further support to learners, both financial and in classroom